Rawleenc/ArchCraftsman/README.md

 In automatic partitioning, the chosen format type will be applied for all partitions except the EFI partition.
 In manual partitioning you will be able to choose the format type to use for each partition individually except for the EFI partition.

-If the EFI partition has to be formatted it will be formatted in vfat, otherwise the script expects the EFI partition to be already formatted in vfat (this is the case for windows 10 for example) and all other partitions will be formatted in the format you want.
+If the EFI partition has to be formatted it will be formatted in vfat, otherwise the script expects the EFI partition to be already formatted in vfat (this is the case for Windows 10 for example) and all other partitions will be formatted in the format you want.
 If you choose to not create a Swap partition, you will be proposed a swapfile of the size you want, called swapfile.
 It will be created and placed at the base of the Root partition.
 If you specify 0 for the swapfile size, no swap will be created.

 Packages included in the base :
 `base base-devel linux-firmware linux/linux-lts linux-headers/linux-lts-headers pacman-contrib man-db man-pages texinfo nano vim git curl grub os-prober efibootmgr networkmanager xdg-user-dirs reflector numlockx net-tools polkit`